 These include the following points of the Regenerative Decade

-1. The introduction of a climate defence budget for the rapid phase-out of fossil fuels and switch to renewables – this will represent a significant percentage of the gross national product, many times the size of most national defence budgets.
-If 80-100% of the Covid stimulus money still earmarked were also spent in this way, two major crises would be dealt with with one swoop.
+- The introduction by each country and region of a Climate Defence Budget for the rapid phase-out of fossil fuels and switch to renewables – and the move to a climate positive economy and society.
+This will represent a significant percentage of the gross national product, many times the size of most national defense budgets.
+If 80-100% of the Covid stimulus money had been / would be spent in this way, two major crises would be dealt with at once.

-2. Implementing climate emergency diplomacy and ending armed conflict in the common interest of fighting for survival against the common enemy – fossil fuel global warming.
+- Implementing Climate Peace Diplomacy and ending armed conflict in the common interest of fighting for survival against the common enemy – fossil fuel global warming.
 This includes European and global, effective and open climate migration management planning.
 For several billion fellow human beings will very soon have to look for a new home – even under the comparatively optimistic BAU assumptions of RCP 8.5.

 www.eurosolar.de, www.eurosolar.org, www.earthdecade.org